het-best/het-best/README.md

 ## 🏆Achievements
 Not too much, just yet!<br>
-But I won polish CTF called [Hack4Krak](https://hack4krak.pl) with a team of 4 other classmates
+But I won polish CTF called [Hack4Krak](https://hack4krak.pl) with a team of 4 other classmates in 2025, our team was called "Mokre smerfy" (Wet Smurfs on english).

 # 💻 Languages and stuff: